Jagriti13Khanna/Simple-PHP-site/README.md

-# Basic PHP Landing Page
+# PHP Page on Tropico
 A simple PHP generated HTML page based on Tropico video game using includes.

 ## Table of contents